godwillcodes/wpmudev-gdrive-integration/ASSUMPTIONS.md

 - All ratios are equally weighted in the final calculation
 - The score is designed to be a quick health indicator, not a comprehensive audit
-- Individual metrics (broken links, blank content, missing images) are displayed separately for detailed analysis
+- Individual metrics (blank content, missing images) are displayed separately for detailed analysis
 - The pie chart provides visual context for the published vs non-published post distribution